rrichards7/SnowDrone-GUI-GCS/README.md

 Please see: [Actuator Control Respository](https://github.com/rrichards7/Actuator-Control)

-The steering algorithm is simple and does not require a compass.
+The steering/navigating algorithmn itself is not explained in the actuator control repository.
+The algorithm is simple and does not require a compass.
 Rather, GPS points are read in ~2/second.
 Simple computations are made which calculate two things: (1) current bearing and (2) bearing to desintation.
+The steering angle of the snowmobile is then set to the bearing (angle) required to reach the destination.
+If the bearing exceeds +/-30 degrees then the steering angle is set to +/- 30 degrees respectively.

+The actuator is moved for a certain amount of time (following the code in the actuator control repository) to make the snowmobile steer.
+The actuator moves a certain length every second.
+From there, the steering angle can be determined empirically from the amount of time the actuator is active.
+For example, if the actuator it actively extending for 20 seconds, then this equates to a 25 degree turn.

+The actuator's operation manual specifically states different weaknesses, namely the thermal regulation.
+The actuator has a specific active duty cycle, which means every time it is active, it has a calculatable required rest time.
+This thermal regulation was coded and included in the GCS VI.

 ### Camera and Obstacle Avoidance ###